Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Counting dominating sets

-A part of this improvement is due our new 3-way branching.
-It is inspired by the inclusion/exclusion branching of \cite{RooijND09}, but to the best of our knowledge, it has not been used in this form before.
-The algorithm of \cite{KneisMRR05} used a 4-way branching, giving a running time of $\Ostar{4^{n/4}} = \Ostar{2^{n/2}}$.
-If we use their analysis, or the analysis of \cite{ScottS07}, with our 3-way branching, one obtains a running time bound of $\Ostar{3^{n/4}} = O(1.3161^n)$.
-Adding our separator-based choice of the pivot vertices improves the running time further to $3^{n/5+o(n)} = O(1.2458^n)$.
+There are two novel ideas that make this improved running time possible, and we will briefly discuss how much each idea contributed to the improvement.
+The first one is branching on vertices in a small separator, and the second one is our new 3-way branching.
+Our 3-way branching is inspired by the inclusion/exclusion branching of \cite{RooijND09}, but to the best of our knowledge, it has not been used in this form before.
+The algorithm of \cite{KneisMRR05} used a 4-way branching that gave a running time of $\Ostar{4^{n/4}} = \Ostar{2^{n/2}}=O(1.4143^n)$.
+If we use their analysis, or the analysis of \cite{ScottS07}, together with our 3-way branching, one obtains a running time bound of $\Ostar{3^{n/4}} = O(1.3161^n)$.
+The further improvement to $3^{n/5+o(n)}=O(1.2458^n)$ is due solely to the separator branching. }